Mvantienhoven/rwe-thesis-project/README.md

 The robustness checks in Chapter 4.4 were run by editing parameters directly, in the same way as the disabled runs.
 Reproducing them means re-applying those edits by hand from the descriptions in the thesis text.

-Since every model variant was produced by editing this checkout in place, **the repository can only ever represent one of the 54+ configurations at a time, and which one is not recorded.** Treat the thesis text as the authoritative description of each variant, and the archived merged YAML written alongside each run's `.nc` as the record of what was actually solved.

-> **Solver settings differ from the thesis.** This repository has `BarConvTol: 1e-3` and `SoftMemLimit: 90`; Appendix C.3 reports `1e-4` and `170`.
-The ~6 M€/yr solver-noise band used to judge significance in Section 4.3.1 is derived from `BarConvTol: 1e-4`, so **set it to `1e-4` before reproducing any cost-difference result.** Also note `sh/run_array.sh` requests 47 CPUs while the solver is configured for 16 threads.

----

-## Known limitations

-Documented in full in Chapter 5.2 of the thesis.
-The ones that most affect how you should read model output:

-- **3-hourly resolution.** Hourly exceeded available memory on DelftBlue during matrix construction.
-This smooths short peaks and likely *understates* the upstream peak-shaving role that is offshore storage's distinctive value.
-- **LP, not MILP.** A full-year MILP did not complete within the 24h limit available.
-Integer constraints on transmission directionality and storage operation are relaxed, so export cables are sized continuously (in reality they come in 2 GW HVDC / 700 MW AC blocks) and offshore HVDC links are bidirectional.
-The reverse-flow diagnostic (thesis D.5.3) shows reverse flow is <1.3% of forward flow, so the relaxation does not materially distort results.
-- **kmeans clustering was rejected**, not merely unused.
-Preliminary 2–3 week tests showed substantial deviation in system cost and storage deployment vs. MILP; full-year LP tracked the MILP tests closely.
-The clustering options are left commented in `Scenario_BL.yaml` for reproducibility.
-- **One weather year, one demand profile, exogenous import prices, perfect foresight.**
-- **No land-use, permitting or acceptance costs**, and no ancillary-service value streams.
-Both omissions likely understate offshore storage's relative value.
-- **OCGT dispatch is zero everywhere.** Expected: without ramp constraints the model fully uses more efficient CCGT capacity, and at 3h resolution a CCGT covers any ramp event within one timestep anyway.

 ---

 ## Legacy code and provenance